jirispilka/openai-vector-store-integration/README.md

 To utilize this integration, ensure you have:

-- An OpenAI account and an `OpenAI API token`.
+- An OpenAI account and an `OpenAI API KEY`.
 Create a free account at [OpenAI](https://beta.openai.com/).
 - Created an [OpenAI Vector Store](https://platform.openai.com/docs/assistants/tools/file-search/vector-stores).
 You will need `vectorStoreId` to run this integration.
 - Created an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview).